Shelbyoceras

-Shelbyoceras is a genus of Cambrian monoplacophora which was one of the genera mistaken for a cephalopod, since the characteristics differentiating monoplacophora from cephalopods are few.
+Shelbyoceras is a genus of Cambrian molluscs which was one of the genera mistaken for a cephalopod, since the characteristics differentiating monoplacophora from cephalopods are few.
 Shelbyoceras was reclassified based on a depressed groove that forms a band around the shell, which is similar to a feature seen in Hypseloconus (with whom it may be synonymous).
 The septa in this genus are either closely or irregularly spaced.